sator-arepo-tenet-opera-rotas/gravitons/README.md

 # gravitons

-ravitons are going to turn out to be something ridiculously simple such as G = cR and antigravity is G = rC where c is the expected c from e = mc^2 and just the R is the radius of a contained queef
+g/ravitons are going to turn out to be something ridiculously simple such as G = cR and antigravity is G = rC where c is the expected c from e = mc^2 and just the R is the radius of a contained queef